schalkneethling/html-comprehensive-guide/src/content/docs/book/chapter003/index.md

 })();
 ```

-Once the above JavaScript executes (generally when the DOM(document) has finished loading), the browser will detect the change, recognize the `rel` attribute, load, parse and apply the CSS.
+Once the above JavaScript executes (generally when the document has finished loading), the browser will detect the change, recognize the `rel` attribute, load, parse and apply the CSS.
 This is a simple way to lazy load CSS files that are not critical to the initial rendering of the document.

 ## The `alternate` keyword

 The `alternate` keyword of the `rel` attribute suggests that it creates a link to an alternative version of the current document.
 While that is true, there are some important details.
-The meaning of the keyword depends on the other attributes used along with it or, the keyword combination.
+The meaning of the keyword depends on the other attributes used along with it or the combination of keywords used.

 Let's discuss keyword combinations.
 With regard to accessibility, there are a lot of things to take into account when designing and developing for the web.
 Color contrast, as well as the size and type of font used, are some of these considerations.
 Sometimes though, it is hard or even impossible to address everyone’s needs in the base styling of your website.
 But this does not mean that all hope is lost.
 One way to offer a customizable experience to everyone is through the use of alternate stylesheets.